No-Life-inc/dls_dbUserChanges/readme.md

 ## General Use

-What are the main use cases for the project? <br>
-How is the code located in the repository used? <br>
-- PLACEHOLDER: VALUE.
+This is the subscriber for changes about users that is in RabbitMQ queues.<br>
+It subscribes to queues regardning new or changed entities that need to be persisted in the write DB.<br>

 ## Environment Variables

 Create a .env in the root folder.

+- RABBITUSER=user
+- RABBITPW=password
+- RABBITURL=localhost
+- DB_SERVER=localhost,1433
+- DB_FRONTEND=mssqlWrite
+- DB_USER=SA
-- PLACEHOLDER=VALUE
+- DB_PASSWORD=YourStrongPassword123

 ## How To Run

 Make sure the environment variables are set.<br>
-More Steps.<br>

 Lastly, use the following command:

 ```bash
 python subscriber.py
 ```

-## Dependencies

-What dependencies are used and why.